wellmann/kwio-gutenberg-blocks/README.md

 ### view.twig

 * Inner HTML markup for the block, that gets populated with data from the attributes, any additional data defined in the `block.php` file and data of the current post.

+## Block Templates

+Block templates can be created in the `templates` folder.
+Just create a PHP file named after your post type.
+For the options look at the examplary templates or the [Handbook](https://developer.wordpress.org/block-editor/developers/block-api/block-templates/).
+Blocks of this plugin do not need to have their namespace added - this is done automatically.

 ## Usage of styles & scripts